absynce/absynce.github.io/posts/elm-blog-github-part-1.md

-# Learn Elm while writing a blog on GitHub Pages
+# Learn Elm while writing a blog on GitHub Pages - Part 1 of ...

 Share your journey into Elm while learning it by creating a blog in Elm and hosting it for free on GitHub Pages.